lcasoft/ekkoproxy/README.md

 ![Ekko proxy example with two running proxies](./EkkoProxy.png)

-For detailed documentation, please see: [Ekko Proxy Home Page](https://www.ekkoproxy.com).
+For detailed documentation, please see: [Ekko Proxy Home Page](https://www.ekkoproxy.com)

-## New in Version 1.5
+## New in Version 1.5.1
+* When creating a proxy you can now easily set if you want CORS handled automatically.
+* Fixed TLS supported version issue resulting in 500 - No Appropriate Protocol errors when connecting to target servers that do not support TLSv1.
+* Fixed network proxy lib linkage error occurring on some Windows Server versions.
+* Fixed potential NPE if network proxy authentication is required but none has been configured.
+## Version 1.5 changes
 * Added option to generate mocks from http requests / responses.
 * A new tool to generate mocks directly from OpenAPI / Swagger has been added.
 * A new tool to generate mocks directly from WSDL files has been added.